inventorykpisanalyticsstrategy

 Turnover by Channel

-Multi-channel sellers should track turnover separately:
+Multi-channel sellers should track turnover separately by location:

 Location Turnover Action